pixxiti/oax/examples/basic/README.md

-# 🐾 OAX Petstore Example
+# 🐾 oax Petstore Example

-This example demonstrates how to use OAX to generate fully type-safe API clients from OpenAPI specifications.
+This example demonstrates how to use oax to generate fully type-safe API clients from OpenAPI specifications.
 We'll be using the famous [Petstore API](https://petstore.swagger.io/) to showcase the power of automatic code generation and TypeScript type safety.

 ## What This Example Shows